cmiltiadis/studioany/content/event/17-vr-playful-art/index.md

 #url_slides: ''
 #url_video: ''
 ##################################################################

-# Markdown Slides (optional).
-#   Associate this talk with Markdown slides.
-Simply enter your slide deck's filename without extension.
-Otherwise, set `slides = ""`.
-slides: ''

 # Projects (optional).
 #   Associate this post with one or more of your projects.
 Simply enter your project's folder or file name without extension.
 Otherwise, set `projects = []`.
 projects: []
 ---

-Participation in the exhibition *VR Playful Art* at Kunsthaus Graz, with 12 original VR projects developed by the students of the [Virtual Spaces Master Studio 2017: 16m2 Labyrinths](../../course/17-vsms).
+Exhibition of 12 original VR projects  developed by the students of the [Virtual Spaces Master Studio 2017](../../course/17-vsms), at the event *VR Playful Art*, at Kunsthaus Graz.
 The event was organized  by the [Game Development Graz](https://www.facebook.com/gamedevgraz/?fref=mentions) community in collaboration with TU Graz, in the context of [Game Dev Days 2017](https://www.facebook.com/events/838046996342513/).
-Free admission.

-**Virtual Spaces Master Studio participants**
+### Virtual Spaces Master Studio VR projects

 - Xaver Burkat – \#o
 - Philipp Sattler – Library of the Absurd